See what (not so) ghoulish secrets were uncovered when reporters met with the stars who played Lily and Herman.

 Fred has but one complaint about his life as an actor.

 “When I come into people’s homes, I’m always a goon,” he wailed.
 “Television directors take one look at me… I can now recognize that look … and cast me as the dope.
-Despite that fact I resent people believing I’m as stupid as I appear in TV, I must confess there is some satisfaction in putting across a part.
+Despite the fact I resent people believing I’m as stupid as I appear in TV, I must confess there is some satisfaction in putting across a part.

 “If I had to stand up in front of strangers, and be Fred Gwynne, I’d be immobilized by embarrassment.
 As long as I have lines to say, and a character to project — I’m all right.